Vnovnick/jourbooks_backend/README.md

 `book/shelved/journal/:book_user_ids` - GET - retrieves all journal entries corresponding to a book the user has saved

 `book/shelved/journal/:book_user_post_ids` - DELETE - deletes journal entry from the database and detaches it from the user

+`book/shelved/journal/:post_id` - PATCH - updates journal entry and adds an `edited_at` value to be displayed along with the `created_at` value in the frontend

+### Review Endpoints (Belonging to a specific book)

+_Note: review is retrieved in the `book/shelved/:user_book_id` endpoint together with the rest of the book info._

+`book/shelved/review/:book_id` - POST - saves a review under a book the user has shelved

+`book/shelved/review/:review_id` - PATCH - updates review and attaches an `edited_at` value that gets displayed along with the `created_at` value in the frontend